mdang/ga-lessons/html/LESSON.md

 * Create nested HTML elements
 * Use indentation to make code easier to read
 * Choose a semantic HTML tag that you could use instead of a div
-* Identify a particular element&#39;s ancestors, children, and siblings
 * Create a list
 * Include images on a webpage
 * Link from one webpage to another